hopppe/travel-split2/REFACTORING_README.md

 To incorporate these changes into your Xcode project:

 1. Right-click on the 'Views' group in the project navigator
-2. Select 'Add Files to "Split Pro"...'
+2. Select 'Add Files to "EquiSplit"...'
 3. Navigate to and select the 'TripDetail' folder
 4. Make sure 'Create groups' is selected and click 'Add'
 5. Build and run the project